Stewart Uoo is presenting the It’s Get Better V night of performance, screenings and a dance party at London’s ICA on September 15.

-London/URL-based label Quantum Natives, who recently premiered Xquisite Nihil’s new compilation ‘seize the means of production’ on AQNB June 5, are a ‘geographically-scattered media collective’ who explore online production and community and work with video game technology and software-based design.
+Part of #In_formationICA, the evening will feature Brood Ma, Dane Law, Terribilis, Recsund, Oxhy, and Yearning Kru.
+The London/URL-based label, who recently premiered Xquisite Nihil’s new compilation seize the means of production on AQNB in June, are a “geographically-scattered media collective” who explore online production and community, while also working with video game technology and software-based design.

 Part of #In_formationICA, EAVI will hold three workshops during the day working with ‘experimental music patterns.’
 The collective locates “audiovisual performance within spaces of collaboration and sensory connectivity,” and will also feature an introduction to the TidalCycles language with Algorave Noise Unit, Voice Odder Workshop and Ewa Justka’s Acid Orchestra and Tape Loop Workshop with Howlround’s Tape Orchestra